 Any dilemmas your opponent does not choose (or is unable to choose) are returned face up to the bottom of his or her dilemma pile.
-Any time a player needs to draw a card from his or her dilemma pile and reaches a face up card, that player shuffles the entire pile and places it face down before drawing.
+Any time a player reaches a face up card in his or her dilemma pile, that player shuffles the entire pile and places it face down.